emann615/LetsDefendAlerts/Walk-Throughs/SOC138 Detected Suspicious Xls File.md

 ## Check if the malware is quarantined/cleaned

-Device action was allowed so the document was not quarantined or cleaned.
+The alert and raw log data shows that device action was allowed, so the document was not quarantined or cleaned.

 ## Analyze Malware